Best ISA rates - 1 year fixed

 But, if you’re saving towards an even shorter-term goal, you may be better off with a less than one-year fixed ISA or even an easy access ISA.

-While a longer-term fixed ISA may not necessarily pay as high a rate as a one-year ISA, you’re guaranteed to receive that rate for a longer period.
-This means that, if rates fall, you could end up earning more interest than if you had taken out a one-year ISA and then looked for a new fixed ISA at the end of the term.
+What’s more, even if a longer-term ISA offers a less competitive rate, keep in mind you’re guaranteed to receive that rate for a longer period of time.
+If rates fall, this means you could end up earning more interest than if you had taken out a one-year ISA and then looked for a new fixed ISA at the end of the term.

-On the other hand, if rates rise, you could miss out on higher interest rates if your money is locked into a longer-term ISA.
+On the other hand, you could miss out on higher returns if you lock away your money in a longer-term ISA and rates were to rise.

 A fixed rate cash ISA is a particular type of cash ISA that offers predictable returns, as its interest rate is guaranteed not to change over the course of a term.